BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 me.
 In as much as my feeling is inherently accessible to anybody other than me.
 As I mentioned before, solitude is not optional, existence is not optional.
-Existence is solitary and that’s why if somebody wants to overcome and undo *Bhava*- the existence, you need to start recognizing the inherent principles of it.
+Existence is solitary and that’s why if somebody wants to overcome and undo <span lang="pi">*Bhava*</span>- the existence, you need to start recognizing the inherent principles of it.
 So for as long as you don’t leave the group, how can you develop solitude?
 How can you see through it?
 How can you discern that neutral feeling that the Buddha praises, for which solitude is required?

 Most people who are not used to solitude, when they are left alone, boredom is the first result.
 Which is a lot more problematic than one